It comes as no surprise that more and more people are interested in jumping on the media monitoring white label bandwagon.

 #5 Capitalize on expert knowledge

-You don’t have to be a specialist in a certain filed, just business savvy enough to know it has business potential and utilize it.
+You don’t have to be a specialist in a certain field, just business savvy enough to know it has business potential and utilize it.
 Let others do the work they know, and you do yours.

 #6 Boost brand awareness

 Expanding your branding to any third-party applications you use by white labeling them provides a great awareness and visibility boost.
 Your clients might also highly appreciate the convenience, given the increasing number of quality services available through your brand.

 #7 Out with the costs, in with the ROI

 Finally, the ROI.
 Taking advantage of all the aforementioned benefits is likely to result in a successful and profitable product, minus all the costs associated with in-house developers and development processes in general.

 Brand reputation 101: monitoring, analysis, and management tools

 As already mentioned, media monitoring is becoming widely implemented for its ability to drive better business decisions based on relevant data.